-Having a solid foundation of math skills as a new kindergartener can set them up for success.
-Below is a list of math skills that are a great starting point for a kindergartener to build from.
+Having a solid foundation of math skills as a new kindergartner can set them up for success.
+Below is a list of math skills that are a great starting point for a kindergartner to build from.

 - Recognize numbers 1 – 10

 - Count from 1 – 10 without skipping any